St Winifred’s Catholic Primary School

 Parents are supported and encouraged to read with their children regularly and to help with reading in classes thus involving them in the process of supporting their child’s developing enjoyment and achievement

-Teachers promote writing and look for ways to inspire and motivate pupils so that they see themselves as ‘writers’.
 Teachers establish the purpose and audience for writing and make teaching objectives explicit to pupils so they know why they are studying a particular text type, the kind of writing activities they need to undertake and what the expected outcome will be.

 Children’s writing includes a variety of text types for example: narratives; explanations; descriptions and comparisons; diary writing; newspaper reports; instruction texts, report writing; argument and persuasion; play scripts and poetry.
-Through these children are taught to:
+Through these, children are taught to:

 - develop the stamina and skills to write at length

 - increase their ability to use planning, drafting and editing to improve their work

 - plan, draft and edit their writing to suit the purpose and audience

 - use computing as a literacy medium for presenting work and manipulating text

 They experience a wide range of writing activities in their classrooms:- book making, story writing, reporting events, creative writing, recording information, poems, rhyming families etc. Emphasis is given to developing a sense of audience, ensuring that writing is for a variety of real purposes, where possible.